FAQ about nodes and node pools

 The maximum number of pods on a worker node varies based on the network plug-in and cannot be adjusted in most cases.
 In Terway mode, the maximum number of pods on a node depends on the number of elastic network interfaces (ENIs) provided by the Elastic Compute Service (ECS) instance.
 In Flannel mode, the maximum number of pods on a node depends on the cluster configurations that you specify when you create the cluster.
 The upper limit cannot be modified after the cluster is created.
 When the number of pods in your cluster reaches the upper limit, we recommend that you scale out the node pool in the cluster to increase the number of pods in the cluster.

-For more information, see Adjust the number of pods that can be used.
+For more information, see Increase the maximum number of pods in a cluster.

 How do I modify the configurations of a node?

-• You cannot modify some of the configuration items such as the container runtime and the virtual private cloud (VPC) to which the node belongs after the node pool is created.
+• Some node pool parameters, especially the parameters related to the node pool availability and network, cannot be modified after the node pool is created.
+This ensures the stability of your business.
+For example, the container runtime and the virtual private cloud (VPC) to which the node belongs can be modified after the node pool is created.

-If you want to run a new node, we recommend that you create a node pool based on the configurations of the new node, set the nodes in the old node pool to the Unschedulable state, and then drain the old nodes.
-After you run your business on the new node, release the old nodes.
+If you want to run a new node, you can create a node pool based on the configurations of the new node, set the nodes in the old node pool to the Unschedulable state, and then drain the old nodes.
+Wait until the service is full migration to the new node before releasing the old node.
+For more information, see Node draining and scheduling status.

 How do I release a specific ECS instance?